galanodel2010/ee462/Project_3/README.md

     - Repeat the previous step with half of the rated voltage and half of the rated frequency.
     - Compare the two cases and comment.
 Verify the steady state speed for the above conditions analytically as well.

-3. **Analytically** calculate the required voltage and frequency (under constant V/f operation) to run the motor at a rated speed of 0.1 pu under rated load.
+3. **Analytically** calculate the required voltage and frequency (under constant V/f operation) to run the motor at a 0.1 pu of the rated speed, under rated load.
 Then verify your analytical calculations with your simulations.
 Comment for any discrepancies and modify your analytical calculations if required.

 **THE PARTS BELOW ARE STILL IN THE DRAFT VERSION!**